notiflix/notiflix.github.io/src/_database/pages/documentation.md

   ogImage: null
   themeColor: null

-_dbDocsNotify:
-  id: NOTIFY
-  namespace: Notify
-  functionNameInit: init
-  functionNameMerge: merge
+_dbDocsTableCommon:
-  title: 'Notiflix Notify: All Options'
+  titleSuffix: ': All Options'
   description: 'All the options can be found in the table below.
 The "Code View" tab can be switched to see the usages of <span>init</span> and <span>merge</span> functions.'
+  viewTable:
-  viewTable: Table View
+    button: Table View
-  viewCode: Code View
-  viewCodeDescriptionInit: The "init()" function can be used to set custom options as globally.
-  viewCodeDescriptionMerge: The "merge()" function can be used to deeply extend the "init()" options for a specific page or event globally.
     tableHead:
       option: Option
       type: Type
       defaultValue: Default Value
       description: Description
+  viewCode:
+    button: Code View
+    descriptionInit: The "init()" function can be used to set custom options as globally.
+    descriptionMerge: The "merge()" function can be used to deeply extend the "init()" options for a specific page or event globally.
+    functionNameInit: init
+    functionNameMerge: merge
+    scopeWebApp: Website
+    scopeGlobal: global.js (global scripts)
+    scopeComponent: contact.js (contact page scripts)

+_dbDocsTableNotify:
+  namespace: Notify
   optionsCommon:
     sectionId: DocsNotify
     sectionType: common